SwordElucidator/SwordElucidator/README.md

 ## Hao Sun
 Hi!
-I graduated from UC Berkeley, currently an ML Engineer working on LLMs, workflow & Multi-Agent system at a startup in Shanghai, China.
-I have 9 year experience on NLP & Software Engineering.
+I graduated from UC Berkeley, currently working at a startup in Shanghai, China.
+I have 9 year experience on NLP, LLM & SWE.

 I co-founded and worked as CTO in startups Whimly LLC. and Beijing Youli Technology Co., Ltd focus on Travel and Social Networking web / mobile applications.
 I also worked as Principal Software Engineer and the AI Lead in [Veeva Systems China](https://www.veeva.com/cn/) on CRM system.
 I was one of the main owners and the agent architecture of Museland in Zulution AI.
 I currently work on general agent, visual agentic workflow and personal knowledge base implementations.